idriss-crypto/send-core/readme.md

 ## Version 3 - advanced

-You can place our widget in any place of website you want.
+You can place the IDriss widget in any place of your website.

 Preferred way of doing this is by webpack and yarn/npm.